Welcome to Chestnut

 SubjectProfilesIdeas for Home

-PSHE and Citizenship We will be learning about recognising our emotions.
-We will begin to think about the emotions of others and recognising facial expressions linked with emotions, We will choose activities that allow us to experience being happy and excited.
-We will begin to consider what might make us feel sad or angry.
-We will use Zones of Regulation to support our understanding.
+PSHE and Citizenship We will be focussing on Personal identity and positive self-esteem.
+We will develop our knowledge and begin to use descriptive language about ourselves, We will consider whom we are, what we like and dislike and what makes us special and unique.
+We will develop our sense of belonging and develop our friendships through a variety of activities.
+We will continue to learn about Zones of Regulation to support our understanding of our emotions.
+We use this daily.
 Please feel free to communicate freely if there are any elements of PSHE that we can support your child with in school and at home which aims to ensure knowledge, skills and understanding to lead confident, healthy and independent lives.

-PEThis half term we will be accessing the ball pool to support our gross motor skills, throwing, catching and building skills, team work and to have fun.
-We will begin to experience some yoga as part of our afternoon routines to support mindfulness and begin some calming strategies to support our emotional regulation.
+PEThis half term we will be accessing the hall for sensory circuits to support our gross motor skills, body awareness, ball skills and sensory needs and to support a healthy lifestyle.
+We will begin to experience some yoga routines to support mindfulness and begin some calming strategies to support our emotional regulation.
 Try to enjoy 30 minutes of exercise 3 times per week to increase heart rate.
 Please click on the link to sensory circuit ideas at home - here Enjoy some guided meditation with your child Guided meditation